Nasha-78/Nasha-78/README.md

 - rude with jokes even the kys/die jokes
 - taking my alters as RP
 - openly darkshiper
-- obsessed with hating SKK or any ship
+- obsessed with hating any ship
-- chuuya or flins self shipper
+- self shipper

 boundaries
 - don't flirt or do sexual jokes unless close